CG officer who seized the largest cache of heroin among 62 | Devdiscourse

-CG officer who seized the largest cache of heroin among 62 honoured by Defence Minister Chennai, Sept 24 (PTI): A Coast Guard officer who effected the largest seizure of heroin in the country worth Rs 3,500 crore and another who helped rescue more than 50 people in the devastatating floods in Kerala in 2018 were among 62 officers honoured on Tuesday by Defence Minister Rajnath Singh.
+CG officer who seized the largest cache of heroin among 62 honoured by Defence Minister (Eds; rpting after correcting figure in 1st para) Chennai, Sept 24 (PTI): A Coast Guard officer who effected the largest seizure of heroin in the country worth Rs 3,500 crore and another who helped rescue more than 50 people in the devastatating floods in Kerala in 2018 were among 61 RPT 61 officers honoured on Tuesday by Defence Minister Rajnath Singh.
 Ajay Kumar was awarded was awarded the Tatrakshak Medal (Gallantry) for leading the team that team that seized the narcotic.

 Ankit Kumar, Pradhan Navik (Quarter Armour) was also awarded the Tatrakshak Medal, Gallantry for helping rescue more than 50 people in the devastating floods in Kerala last year The citation presented to Ajay Kumar said he received an intelligence input that narcotics would be transported in a vessel off the Andaman and Nicobar islands on July 29, 2017.
 Braving rough seas, Kumar along with other officers intercepted the vessel and found it did not have any valid documents.